Highlighting the team behind the Shinnecock Bay Hope Spot - a marine project working to restore an entire marine ecosystem

 The Hope

-Shinnecock Bay suffered decades of pollution and algae blooms and lost much of its natural shellfish populations.
+Shinnecock Bay has suffered decades of pollution and algae blooms and lost much of its natural shellfish populations.
 By improving water clarity and restoring habitats for shellfish, researchers at Stony Brook University co-led by Dr. Pikitch have made remarkable progress in bringing back the bay’s natural balance – and to set an example for coastal communities worldwide.

 As Pikitch says: